Chrisdeleon91/Module-2-Python-Challenge/README.md

 Both activities presented a real-world situation in which my newfound Python skills will come inhandy.

-## 1. Go into PyBank folder and launch PyBank.py from a new terminal
+### 1. Go into PyBank folder and launch PyBank.py from a terminal
-a output.txt file exists to show the output of the current program
+* A output.txt file exists to show the output of the current program

 ![Picture](https://www.columbia.edu/content/themes/custom/columbia/assets/img/cu-header.svg)